Home Workout Routines to Build Lean Muscle and Strength

 Dumbbell Only, Split Workout Routine

-If you plan on doing a lot of home workout routines, it might be a good idea to purchase some dumbbells to give you more options in your workouts at home.
-This routine will require you to have dumbbells.
+If you plan on doing a lot of home workout routines, it would be a good idea to purchase some dumbbells to give you more options in your workouts at home.
+This routine below will require you to have dumbbells.
+You can buy them cheap at Walmart.

 Now, you don’t have to have an entire rack of dumbbells taking up the back wall of your bedroom.
-You can get a great workout by just having 4 dumbbells:
+You can get a great workout by just having 4 dumbbells (general guide) and store them in your closet:

 - Men – (2) 20# dumbbells, (2) 40# dumbbells